paigeweber13/fine-hardware-visualization/README.md

 # Usage Notes
  - Region names must not have spaces
+ - Chapter 19 of volume 3 of the Intel software developer's manual (page 3605 in the combined digital version) has hardware counter names

 # Goals:
  - main goal is to give people new to HPC something they can use to: